 The Seven Entrances are scattered throughout Kamakura.
 While most of the passes can be found near the historical city center, it takes some time to get to Asaina Kiridoshi, about 2 hours by walk and 20 to 50 minutes by public transport.
 The coordinates are for the Kewaizaka Kiridoshi, one of the most notable.

-Be careful when visiting the kiridoshi because most of them are narrow, slippery with mud, or infested with flies and bees at places.
+Be careful when visiting the kiridoshi because most of them are narrow, slippery with mud, or infested with flies, bees, and vipers at places.